-Lanzhou Airport (LHW), a 4.5-hour drive to Camp, accessible worldwide via major Chinese cities.
+Lanzhou Airport (LHW), a 4.5 hour drive to camp, accessible worldwide via all major Chinese cities.

 A Chinese visa is generally required to enter China (please consult your country's embassy and China visa policy).
 No Tibet Autonomous Region (T.A.R.) special permit is needed to enter this region of the Tibetan Plateau.